Federal False Claims Act Violations

 Healthcare organizations can protect themselves from an OIG investigation (or an investigation from other state and federal agencies) by preventing problems in the first place.

 Despite careful billing practices, healthcare businesses may still be contacted by the government.
-It's important to contact an attorney before responding to or discussing the situation with the government, even when the agent says that the healthcare entity is not a target.
+It's important to contact a healthcare lawyer before responding to or discussing the situation with the government, even when the agent says that the healthcare entity is not a target.
 Information the government collects can be used to open a new investigation later, and your own admission could be used against you.

-At Hendershot, Cannon & Hisey, we have experience representing clients at all levels of a state or federal agency's investigation, including:
+At Hendershot Cowart P.C., we have experience representing clients at all levels of a state or federal agency's investigation, including:

-If a government agency has requested information or an interview or has served a notice or subpoena, our health law attorneys can help protect you and your organization.
+If a government agency has requested information or an interview or has served a notice or subpoena, our false claims act attorneys can help protect you and your organization.
 Our attorneys draft compliance programs and advise clients on the law.
-We handle civil investigations from any state or federal agency (DOJ, OIG, HHS, AG, TDI, MFCU) as soon as you receive a phone call or letter from the government agent.
+We handle civil investigations from any state or federal agency (DOJ, OIG, HHS, AG, TDI, MFCU) as soon as you receive a phone call or letter from the government agency.

 Tainted claim investigations, like all false claim investigations, should not be taken lightly.
 If you have been contacted by the DOJ, OIG, AG, or TDI, do not delay in protecting your business with the help of an experienced False Claims Act and anti-kickback attorney.
-Hendershot, Cannon & Hisey, P.C. represents clients in Houston, Texas, and across the United States.
+Hendershot Cowart P.C. represents clients in Houston, Texas, and across the United States.